alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 Ignoring the fact that the [clipboard text is sniffable by any application on the system](https://attack.mitre.org/techniques/T1115/), it's not great to leave sensitive data sitting around unencrypted.

 The native `macOS` clipboard doesn't suffer from the same issue that `greenclip` does since it only remembers one item.
-After copying a password from a password manager, many password managers will save an empty string to the clipboard after a short timeout -- effectively destroying the sensitive data.
+A short time after copying a password to the clipboard, many password managers will copy an empty string -- effectively removing the sensitive data from the clipboard.

 ### Sensitive String Protocol